sardana-org/sardana/doc/source/devel/overview/overview_pseudomotor.rst

 .. rubric:: Footnotes

-.. [#] We would like to thank Dominique Heinis for sharing his experise in
+.. [#] We would like to thank Dominique Heinis for sharing his expertise in
        blender.

 .. _Tango: http://www.tango-controls.org/